 Again, conducting an investigation will help determine fault in an override truck accident.
 One example is a truck driver who falls asleep at the wheel and veers into the lane of oncoming traffic.
 Another is when a truck has been tailgating a vehicle that suddenly slows down.
 The truck may not have enough time to stop before colliding and riding over the vehicle.

 Negligence is the most important consideration when it comes to determining liability in an override truck accident.
 This requires looking at the actions of all involved drivers including, for example, traffic violations such as speeding or running a red light.
 Another is learning if distractions such as using a cellphone or eating were an issue.
 Impairment is another type of negligence.
-This could include intoxication or use of a prescription medication that causes drowsiness.
+This could include intoxication or the use of a prescription medication that causes drowsiness.
 Fatigue is many times an issue with truck drivers.

 Although it’s important to look at the actions of the drivers, there could be other factors involved, such as the truck itself.
 To help prevent an underride accident, trucks must have guards across the back of them that are low enough to stop a smaller car from sliding underneath.